A niche remedy for the dynamical problems of neutral theory: Methods

-In the sections to follow, we demonstrate that niche stabilization can be added to neutral theories by expanding the master equations to allow for a density-dependent per capita rate of successful reproduction \beq w_{i\vec{n}}\equiv w_{i0}\exp\left(-\sum_{j=1}^S a_{ij}n_j/w_{i0}\right), \eeq{introwi} which we refer to simply as the ecological fitness of species $i$.
+In the sections to follow, we demonstrate that niche stabilization or destabilization can be added to neutral theories by expanding the master equations to allow for a density-dependent per capita rate of successful reproduction \begin{linenomath} \beq w_{i,\vec{n}}\equiv w_{i,0}\exp\left(-\sum_{j=1}^S a_{ij}n_j/w_{i,0}\right). \eeq{introwi} \end{linenomath} We will refer to $w_{i,\vec{n}}$ as the ecological fitness of species $i$, with $w_{i,0}$ being the intrinsic, density-independent, ecological fitness of species $i$ in the absence of competition.
+The neutral limit only obtains when the ecological fitnesses are the same for all species.
+The per capita interaction rates, $a_{ij}$, for each species $i$, are measured in the same units as the density-independent reproduction rate, $w_{i,0}$, such that the ratio $a_{ij}/w_{i,0}$ in the exponent of Eq.~\ref{introwi} is dimensionless.
 On an intuitive level, this parameterization may be the simplest way to allow species to limit themselves and each other while guaranteeing that ecological fitnesses are always positive, an important requirement for the master equations to follow.
-On a more formal level, we might consider $w_{i\vec{n}}$ to be an intrinsic ecological fitness, $w_{i0}$, multiplied by the Poisson probabilities, $\exp(-a_{ij}n_j/w_{i0})$, that no deaths occur due to interactions with species $j$.
-But regardless of its origin, we will demonstrate that the chosen form of density-dependent ecological fitness is remarkably useful in creating a non-neutral framework that combines niche stabilization and demographic stochasticity in a single theory.
-Niche mechanisms allow for metastabilities that stabilize populations on intermediate time scales, while large fluctuations allow for a balance of extinction and speciation over long time scales.
-In the first two sections we demonstrate how density-dependent ecological fitness can stabilize the simplest models of ordinary and zero-sum stochastic dynamics.
-We then expand on the zero-sum model to generate a niche-stabilized extension of Hubbell's metacommunity and local community models.
+On a more formal level, we might consider $w_{i,\vec{n}}$ to be an intrinsic ecological fitness, $w_{i,0}$, multiplied by the Poisson probabilities, $\exp(-a_{ij}n_j/w_{i,0})$, that no deaths occur due to interactions with species $j$.
+But regardless of its origin, we will demonstrate that the chosen form of density-dependent ecological fitness is remarkably useful in creating a non-neutral framework that combines niche dynamics and demographic stochasticity in a single theory.
+Niche mechanisms may stabilize or destabilize populations on intermediate time scales, while demographic stochasticity allows for a balance of extinction and speciation over long time scales.
+In the first two sections we demonstrate how density-dependent ecological fitness can stabilize or destabilize the simplest models of non-zero-sum and zero-sum stochastic dynamics.
+We then expand on the zero-sum model to generate a niche-based extension of Hubbell's metacommunity and local community models.
 For each model, we quantify the impact of competitive niche dynamics on mean times to extinction in metacommunities and mean times to extirpation in local communities, where immigration allows populations to recover.
+After establishing this framework blending niche theory with Hubbell's original formulation of neutral theory, we discuss a niche remedy for the problems of neutral dynamics that emerges naturally from our general model.